nataliapatrucco/CV/README.md

 Webpack
 Agile Methodologies - SCRUM

-I would like to work in a collaborative environment where I can contribute with the team and keep adding new skills.
+I would like to work in a collaborative environment where I can contribute to the team and keep adding new skills.

 I am moving to Europe soon and I am ready for the next challenge in my career.